Pacsey/seed-phrase-generator/README.md

 This program is provided for educational purposes only.
 Using this program to access wallets that you do not own may be illegal and unethical.
 The creator of this program is not responsible for any misuse or damage resulting from the use of this program.

 # Reporting Issues
-If you encounter any issues while using this script, please write about it and I will help you
+If you encounter any issues while using this program, please write about it and I will help you

 # Author support